trychlos/pwix-forms/README.md

 Known configuration options are:

-- `displayCheckResultIndicator`
+- `checkStatusShow`

-    Whether input fields should be appended with the check result (valid/uncomplete/invalid) indicator, where available values are:
+    Whether input fields should be appended with their check result (valid/uncomplete/invalid) indicator, where available values are:

+    - `Forms.C.CheckStatus.BOOTSTRAP_ALWAYS`
+    - `Forms.C.CheckStatus.BOOTSTRAP_OVERRIDABLE`
+    - `Forms.C.CheckStatus.INDICATOR_ALWAYS`
-    - `Forms.C.CheckResult.BOOTSTRAP`
+    - `Forms.C.CheckStatus.INDICATOR_OVERRIDABLE`
-    - `Forms.C.CheckResult.INDICATOR`
+    - `Forms.C.CheckStatus.NONE_OVERRIDABLE`
-    - `Forms.C.CheckResult.NONE`
+    - `Forms.C.CheckReCheckStatussult.NEVER`

-    Defaults to `Forms.C.CheckResult.INDICATOR`
+    Defaults to `Forms.C.CheckStatus.INDICATOR_OVERRIDABLE`.

-    A field can still be defined to override this default value.
+    The application may choose an `..._ALWAYS` value to decide that the indicator is always displayed.
+This is a design decision to have a consistent and homogeneous user interface.

+    When the application chooses an `..._OVERRIDABLE` value, then the caller may override it at the `Checker` level or at the field level.

 - `displayFieldTypeIndicator`